 1. WPML

-2. On the “Select strings within domain“, select the Wholesale Suite plugin you want to translate.
+- In the All Domains filter, choose the Wholesale Suite plugin you want to translate.

 2. Loco Translate